-In 1109 Ripafratta's ties with Pisa made a further step: the Da Ripafratta family donated part of the castle to the Bishop of Pisa.
+In 1109 Ripafratta's ties with Pisa made a further step forward: the Da Ripafratta family donated part of the castle to the Bishop of Pisa.
 With this act, the nobles formally recognised the authority of Pisa over their territory.
-Coherently to this, they solemnly promised they would never appoint the castellan of the fortress without the approval of the bishop of Pisa nor they would make any deal with the Republic of Lucca.
+At the same time, they solemnly promised they would never appoint the castellan of the fortress without the approval of the bishop of Pisa nor they would make any deal with the Republic of Lucca.

-Between 1162 and 1164 the fortress got bigger and turned into a real castle.
-At about this same time, further walls were buildt to protected the village that represented the ancient core of the modern Ripafratta.
-Nowadays we can only see poor remains of this walls, and the houses of the village which were closer to the fortress have disappeared.
+Between 1162 and 1164 the fortress grew in size and became a real castle.
+At about this same time, further walls were buildt to protect the village that represented the ancient core of the modern Ripafratta.
+Nowadays we can only see poor remains of these walls, and the houses of the village which were closer to the fortress have since disappeared.

-The conflicts between the two cities of Pisa and Lucca involved Ripafratta more and more, with military defence and attack operations.
-The castle was often the subject of paths and deals, or taken as a prize of war.
-The Rocca, after the war between Florence and Pisa that ended in 1254 with the defeat of the latter, was given as spoil of war to Florence.
+The conflicts between the two city-states of Pisa and Lucca involved Ripafratta more and more as the centuries passed.
+The castle was often the subject of sieges, raids, deals, or taken as a prize of war.
+After the war between Florence and Pisa that ended in 1254 with the defeat of the latter, the Fortress was given to Florence as spoil of war.
 Furthermore, the Da Ripafratta had to sadly witness their fortress being given back to the city of Lucca, who was allied with Florence.
-On September 24th 1261 the Republic of Pisa declared again war on Lucca and took the fortress back; once in their hands again, they doubled the number of soldiers inside the building, in order to keep it safe.
+On September 24th 1261 the Republic of Pisa declared war on Lucca again and took the fortress back; once in their hands, they doubled the number of soldiers inside the building, in order to keep it safe.

-The 1314 recapture by Pisa was very famous too: Ripafratta was back in Lucca’s hands, but Pisa's army led by notorious leader Uggione della Faggiola reconquered the fortress for Pisa - along with many others castles - in a spectacular cavalcade.
+The 1314 recapture by Pisa was another very famous moment in the history of the fortress: Ripafratta was back in Lucca’s hands, but Pisa's army, led by notorious leader Uggione della Faggiola, reconquered the fortress for Pisa - along with many others castles - in a spectacular cavalcade.

 Florentine domain and renovation

-The castle was disputed between Lucca and Pisa throughout the centuries before eventually ending - like the rest of the tuscan territory except for Lucca - in the hands of Florence, who unified the whole Tuscany under its dominion.
+The castle was disputed between Lucca and Pisa throughout the centuries before eventually ending - like the rest of Tuscany (with the exception of Lucca) - in the hands of Florence, who unified the whole region under its dominion.

-With the introduction of gunpowder, the Florentine leaders, the Medici family, deeply renovated the castle in order to have a new structure, ready for the demands of modern warfare.
-So in late XV century the great military architect Antonio da Sangallo, in collaboration with Leonardo da Vinci, developed a plan for renovation and adaptation of the fortress of Ripafratta.
-The medieval towers inside the walls, and the walls themselves, were reduced in height, and deep structural modifications were started (such as the scarp walls and the counterpoised firing positions, meant to defend the only entrance to the castle).
+With the introduction of gunpowder, the Florentine leaders, the Medici family, thoroughly renovated the castle in order to have a new structure, ready for the demands of modern warfare.
+So in the late XV century the great military architect Antonio da Sangallo, perhaps in collaboration with Leonardo da Vinci, developed a plan for the renovation and adaptation of the fortress of Ripafratta.
+The medieval towers inside the walls, and the walls themselves, were reduced in height, and deep structural modifications were started (such as the scarp walls and the counterpoised firing positions meant to defend the only entrance to the castle).

-On 1628 it was given by the Grand Duke to a private citizen “ad uso d’orto con piantarci de’ frutti e viti” (lit. “to be used as an orchard for fruits and grapevines”); on 1845 it was bought by the Roncioni, a local noble family which is still the owner at the present days.
+On 1628 it was given by the Grand Duke to a private citizen “ad uso d’orto con piantarci de’ frutti e viti” (lit. “to be used as an orchard for fruits and grapevines”); on 1845 it was bought by the Roncioni, a local noble family that has been the owner until 2021.

 During the following years the condition of the fortress deteriorated more and more.
-But alongside with decadence, its charm grew: it was visited by foreign romantic intellectuals, architects and poets, especially during the XIX century (even Mary and Percy Bysshe Shelley spent a long time in the territory, both of them writing verses for Ripafratta or setting parts of their novels here).
+However, its charm grew: it was visited by foreign romantic intellectuals, architects and poets, especially during the XIX century (even Mary and Percy Bysshe Shelley spent a long time in Pisa and San Giuliano Terme, and both of them wrote about Ripafratta).

-Up until World War II, the castle was used as an orchard.
-When this use finished and the vegetation grew, the fortress began to disappear from the landscape.
+Up until the years following World War II, the castle was used as an orchard.
+Then the vegetation grew and the fortress began to disappear from the landscape.

-The castle got back its visibility and fame thanks to a campaign of archaeological excavations that started in the 1980s and lasted until the 90's; this action brought back to life the underlying structures long forgotten, that were useful to understand the way of life of its inhabitants and the initial architecture of the whole site.
-But once the excavations suddenly stopped because of security problems of the site, the fortress was once again forgotten.
+The castle regained its visibility and fame thanks to a campaign of archaeological excavations that started in the 1980s and lasted until the 1990s; this brought the long forgotten underlying structures back to life, helping archaeologists to understand the way of life of its previous inhabitants and the initial architecture of the whole site.
+The excavations, however, ended because of security problems and the fortress was once again forgotten.
 Until now.

-“Let’s save Ripafratta” movement was founded as a nonprofit organization in 2012 by the citizens of Ripafratta.
+“Let’s save Ripafratta” ("Salviamo La Rocca") movement was founded as a nonprofit organization in 2012 by the citizens of Ripafratta.

-To contact the association (info, suggestions or guided tours), to help the organization as a volunteer or a donor, or to become a member, please write to firstname.lastname@example.org.
+To contact the association for guided tours, or just for information or to help the organization as a volunteer or a donor, please email email@example.com.